Skip to content

 Running the agent in TypeScript applications

-As part of Lightrun’s commitment to align with industry standards, we strongly advise using the TypeScript Compiler (tsc) and not ts-node in production environments.
-This choice not only ensures a more efficient memory footprint but also avoids generating unnecessary type information.
+As part of Lightrun’s commitment to align with industry standards, we strongly advise using the TypeScript Compiler (tsc) rather than ts-node in production environments.
+This choice not only ensures a more efficient memory usage and footprint but also avoids generating unnecessary type information.

-It's essential to note that when utilizing Lightrun for TypeScript in a production setting, you must include sourcemap files on the server where your production software is deployed.
+It's essential to note that when using Lightrun with TypeScript in a production environment, ensure that sourcemap files are packaged with your application and accessible to the Lightrun agent.
 This step is crucial for seamless debugging and troubleshooting.

-1. Insert the following code at the start of your application file (for example, index.ts or app.ts).
+1. To start, insert the following code at the start of your application file (for example, index.ts or app.ts).

 import * as lightrun from 'lightrun';